OsmanMalik/kronecker-sketching/README.md

 O. A. Malik and S. Becker. *Guarantees for the Kronecker fast Johnson–Lindenstrauss transform using a coherence and sampling argument*. **Linear Algebra and its Applications** 602, pp. 120-137, 2020.
 [DOI link](https://doi.org/10.1016/j.laa.2020.05.004)

-It is available at https://arxiv.org/abs/1911.08424.

 ## Some Further Details
-The script **experiment1** runs the experiment we present in our paper.
+The script **experiment1** runs the experiments we present in Section 5.1 of our paper.
 It compares five different sketch types:
 * A Gaussian sketch
 * The Kronecker fast Johnson-Lindenstrauss transform (KFJLT)
 * Tensor Random Projection (TRP)